travlr-archived/CodeDepot/README.rst

 Technical users find themselves paying exorbitant fees to hire developers at conventional centralized services.
 Often the employer will find these services confusing, frustrating and simply inadequate.

-Freelancers will often find that scanning and applying for jobs simply is too time consuming.
+Freelancers will often find that scanning and applying for jobs, is simply too time consuming.

 ..